 After several years of practice, yoga has gradually become an integral part of my life, whether on a yoga mat or in my daily life.
 To practice yoga is for me to open a safe space allowing me to welcome my body sensations, my thoughts and my emotions.
 It is like a laboratory for daily life and a powerful tool for physical and psychological well-being.
-As a certified Kundalini yoga teacher, I offer group or individual yoga classes for all levels in Courchevel and Bozel.
+As a certified Kundalini yoga teacher, I offer group or individual yoga classes for all levels in Capbreton, Bayonne and Dax.

 As a lifelong sports enthusiast, I also offer yoga sessions that are specifically adapted to certain disciplines, contact me for more info.

 I also organise Sadhana practices (morning practice of Kundalini yoga followed by meditation and mantra chanting).

 Explorer at heart and curious to discover new cultures, I quickly went abroad.
 After a master's degree in international law & Human Rights, I traveled to Asia and settled in Cambodia where I worked for three years in an NGO, an experience that allowed me to fully experience this new culture and feel at home.
 My professional choices then brought me to Geneva where I worked at the UN for three years.
 It is in Geneva that I started to practice yoga on a more regular basis and where I discovered Kundalini yoga.
 The practice of Kundalini yoga was a revelation for me.
 Beyond a better daily life, I was able to reconnect with my body, open myself to my emotions and accept them fully.
 It was the beginning of a new life path, more in tune with my deepest essence.